When should I start planning to study abroad?

 Students study abroad at all different times in their college career.
 Discuss studying abroad with your academic advisor and study abroad staff to determine the best semester or summer to study abroad.

 Who can study abroad?
 Transfer students?
-Special needs?
+Special needs students?
 Athletes?

 Anyone can study abroad.
 You should work with the Coordinator of Special Programs to determine a program in which you can complete the most requirements.
 Special needs students should disclose these needs at the time of your study abroad appointment to help the coordinator identify programs that are the best fit.